NodCaleb/MovieCatalog/README.md

 This will run Aspire app host containing Movie catalog Web API.

 ## Health check
-Use this request to check if Web API is healthy:
+Use this endpoint to check if Web API is healthy:
 ```bash
 GET /health
 ```